 Paleo Apple Cake for Rosh Hashanah.
 (Or: just for anytime in the Fall)

-And then of course the fresh apples start to make their appearance at the markets, and I notice that Rosh Hashanah is coming up (soon!) and I start to have a change of heart.
+Once crisp, tart apples start to make their appearance at the markets, I start to have a change of heart.
 While it’s not officially Fall yet, it’s definitely time to transition to cooler weather and Fall produce.

 I should mention that I’m eating raspberries and blackberries whilst I type this, so I’m clearly not totally over it.

 Being typical Me, I noticed it was almost Rosh Hashanah, oh, a couple of days before Rosh Hashanah.
 Considering it’s A: been a while since I posted a recipe and B: I was raised Jewish and feel compelled to celebrate the holidays with traditional foods, it made sense to create a special recipe for The Jewish New Year.

 Cliff’s Notes on this holiday: It is customary to ring in the New Year with sweet foods, to symbolize a sweet year to come.
 Apples dipped in honey, Challah, Honey Cake and Apple Cake such as this one are all traditional foods to enjoy on this holiday.
 The Rosh Hashanah recipes that you don’t see on this blog will be in The New Yiddish Kitchen, which will be hitting shelves in March of 2016.

 Of course this simple cake is wonderful any time of year, and I’m relatively sure I’ll be enjoying it for breakfast tomorrow.
 Maybe the next day, too.

 Looking for a sweet honey-apple treat that is nut-free and AIP?
 Head on over to Predominantly Paleo where my partner in crime has a recipe for Honey Apple Tartlets just for you!